creadth/Cache-Refresh-SillyTavern/README.md

 [![Status](https://img.shields.io/badge/status-beta-yellow.svg)]()

 This extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) automatically keeps your language model's cache "warm" by sending periodic, minimal requests.
-This was made for Claude Sonnet especially, but it works with other models as well.
-By preventing cache expiration, you can significantly reduce API cost.
+While designed primarily for Claude Sonnet, it works with other models as well.
+By preventing cache expiration, you can significantly reduce API costs.

 ## The Problem: Cache Expiration

 AI language models (LLMs) like Claude (through OpenRouter), OpenAI's GPT, and others use caching to improve performance and reduce costs.
-When you send a prompt that's similar to a recent one, or asking caching on your prompts, the service can often return a cached response instead of recomputing everything, which in turn will give a cache discount.
-(90% reduction of the price of the cached input for Claude)
+When you send a prompt that's similar to a recent one, or enable caching on your prompts, the service can often return a cached response instead of recomputing everything, resulting in a cache discount (90% reduction of the cached input price for Claude).

-However, these caches have a short lifespan (often just a few minutes).
-If you pause your interaction with the model for longer than the cache timeout, the cache expires, and the next request incurs the full cost.
-This is without mentioning that caching can cost you for some model.
-(Charged 1.25x the price of the original input pricing for Claude)
+However, these caches typically have a short lifespan (often just a few minutes).
+If you pause your interaction with the model longer than the cache timeout, the cache expires, and your next request incurs the full cost.
+Additionally, enabling caching itself may have costs for some models (Claude charges 1.25x the original input price for caching).

 ## The Solution: Cache Refreshing

 This extension solves this problem by:

 1.  **Capturing Prompts:** After each successful generation, the extension captures the prompt sent to the AI model.
-2.  **Scheduling Refreshes:** It then schedules periodic "ping" requests to be sent to the API.
-These requests are designed to be minimal (requesting only a single token) to keep the cache alive without incurring significant costs.
+2.  **Scheduling Refreshes:** It then schedules periodic "ping" requests to the API.
+These requests are designed to be minimal (requesting only a single token) to keep the cache alive while minimizing costs.
-3.  **Configurable Settings:** You can configure:
+3.  **Configurable Settings:** You can customize:
-    *   **Refresh Interval:** How often to send the refresh requests (default: 4 minutes 30 seconds, optimized for typical cache lifetimes).
+    *   **Refresh Interval:** How often to send refresh requests (default: 4 minutes 30 seconds, optimized for typical cache lifetimes).
     *   **Maximum Refreshes:** The maximum number of refresh requests to send before stopping (default: 3).
     *   **Minimum Tokens:** The number of tokens to request in each refresh (default: 1).
-    *   **Show Notifications:** Whether to display toast notifications for each refresh.
+    *   **Show Notifications:** Toggle visibility of toast notifications for each refresh.
+    *   **Show Status Indicator:** Toggle the floating status indicator that displays refresh countdown.

 ## Benefits

-*   **Reduced API Costs:** Avoid paying full price if your too slow.
+*   **Reduced API Costs:** Avoid paying full price when your typing or response time exceeds the cache timeout.
-*   **Automated:** Works in the background; no manual intervention is needed.
+*   **Automated:** Works silently in the background without requiring manual intervention.
-*   **OpenRouter/Claude Optimized:** While it works with other model, it's particularly beneficial for OpenRouter's Claude Sonnet, which has a short cache lifetime.
+*   **OpenRouter/Claude Optimized:** While compatible with various models, it's particularly beneficial for OpenRouter's Claude Sonnet, which has a short cache lifetime.

 ## Installation

 1.  **Prerequisites:** You must have SillyTavern installed and running.
 2.  **Install the Extension:** In SillyTavern, go to the Extensions menu (the puzzle piece icon).
-You should see a button labeled "Install extension".
-Click it and enter https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
+Click the "Install extension" button and enter: https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
-3.  **Enable the Extension:** Also in the Extensions menu, you should see a new panel call Cache Refresher with all the options of the extension.
+3.  **Enable the Extension:** In the Extensions menu, you'll find a new "Cache Refresher" panel containing all the extension's options.

 ## Usage

 Once enabled, the extension works automatically in the background.
-If you've enabled the status indicator, you'll see in the bottom right corner the number of remaining refreshes and a countdown timer.
-If you've enabled notifications, you'll also see a toast message each time the cache is refreshed.
+If you've enabled the status indicator, you'll see a display in the bottom right corner showing the number of remaining refreshes and a countdown timer.
+With notifications enabled, you'll also receive toast messages each time the cache is refreshed.

 ## Technical Details